Why Are You Old But Still Handsome?

 I’ve had CO2 laser treatment before as well as a few of my older friends.
 I went to a skin care clinic in Bangkok.
 Paid $50 USD to have them zap some developing sun spots on my face.
-As you age, sun spots are really inevitable if you’re a fair skinned white guy, but you can minimize their development which is what I did and continue to do.
+As you age, sun spots are really inevitable if you’re a fair skinned white guy like me, but you can minimize their development which is what I did and continue to do.

 But even with my best care practices, I still saw some potential spots developing and figured I would nip it in the butt now.
 Glad I did.